nonsensicalthinking/linrip/README.md

 #### 2) AC3

-If you're going to run AC3 through the conversion process, simply drop your AC3 files into the `/video/base/path/ac3` folder.
+If you're going to run AC3 through the conversion process, simply drop your AC3 files into the `/video/base/path/ac3` directory.

 Run linrip with the following command: `linrip -u`